 Where tea can be found

 At restaurants, green tea is often served with or at the end of a meal for free.
 At lower end restaurants, green tea or mugicha tend to be available free for self-service, while konacha is commonly provided at inexpensive sushi restaurants.
-Kocha is usually available alongside coffee at cafes and Western restaurants.
+Kocha (black tea) is usually available alongside coffee at cafes and Western restaurants.

 At some temples and gardens, tea (usually ryokucha or matcha) is served to tourists.
 The tea is typically served in a tranquil tatami room with views onto beautiful scenery, often together with an accompanying Japanese sweet.
 While the tea is sometimes included in the temple's or garden's admission fee, it more often requires a separate fee of a few hundred yen.

 Last but not least, many types of tea are sold in PET bottles and cans at stores and vending machines across Japan.
 They are available both hot or cold, although hot tea is less widely available during the summer months, especially at vending machines.